-- To think about lengthening rather than stretching the hamstrings.
+- Think about lengthening rather than stretching your hamstrings.

-- To first bend your knees and then work towards straightening your legs.
+- First bend your knees and then work towards straightening your legs.

-- To use appropriate props to help you maintain good alignment.
+- Use appropriate props to help you maintain good alignment.

-- To breathe slowly, in and out through your nose.
+- Breathe slowly, in and out through your nose.